 You should also consider organising your accommodation at this time.

 You may not attend class until you have formally registered.
-You will be issued with a Registration details by LIT in July.
+You will be issued with a Registration details by TUS in July.
 You should follow the instructions carefully in order to complete your online registration by the deadline specified.

 There are alternative dates for those who get late offers or who are awaiting the results of repeat exams.